Computer-Programming-B/MicrobitThermometer/README.md

 * Your program must display either Celsius or Fahrenheit temperatures depending on which button was pressed
 * Here's a sample video showing the current, maximum and minimum Fahrenheit temperatures when the B button is pressed:
 ![](fahrenheit.gif)
-* Every temperature displayed on the LED should be correctly labled as Celsius or Fahrenheit
+* Every temperature displayed on the LED should be correctly labled as Celsius or Fahrenheit (abbreviating °C and °F is fine)
 * Submit both the Python code and an animated gif showing your program running to Google Classroom

 Suggested steps to completing this